 Visitors to the Christmas event should enter at the Trimble Road gate, park in the main parking area and enter the Garden Gate Visitor Center and check in at the main desk to access the grounds.

-Upon entering you can use the restroom and, if it’s a cold night, you may opt to purchase hot chocolate, coffee, or cookies from the Gateway Cafe which is run by Buehler’s Fresh Foods.
+Upon entering, you can use the restroom, and if it’s a cold night, you may purchase hot chocolate, coffee, or cookies from the Gateway Cafe, which is run by Buehler’s Fresh Foods.
 Highly recommended, especially on a cold night!

 We exited the Visitor Center through a display that tells the story of Kingwood and honors Charles Kelley King, an innovative industrialist and top-level executive at the Ohio Brass Company, who left the 47-acre estate to the community upon his passing in 1952.
 If this is your first time visiting the property, it’s worth it to spend a few minutes in this exhibit before exiting the building to the gardens.
 The exhibit does change slightly from time to time so even if you’ve seen it before, you may want to spend a few minutes viewing the current display.

 The public garden is decked out with the Trail of Lights featuring dozens of trees created with strings of lights in reds, blues, and greens that includes a 28-foot tall walk-in string light tree that provides the perfect photo opp for families.

-The path through the lights is arranged to avoid steps so it is accessible for both wheelchairs, walkers and strollers.
+The path through the lights is arranged to avoid steps, so it is accessible for wheelchairs, walkers, and strollers.
 There is also a shuttle available that can take you from the Visitor Center to the mansion.
 While the elevator in the mansion is not operating during the event, there is a virtual tour available upon entering.

-Highlights in Kingdom Hall include the foyer tree decorated with hats and gloves that are donated by community members, the Community tree walk in the Ball Room that features Christmas trees that are decorated by different community members and organizations.
+Highlights in Kingdom Hall include the foyer tree decorated with hats and gloves that are donated by community members, and the Community tree walk in the Ball Room that features Christmas trees that are decorated by different community members and organizations.

 Of course, all the rooms in the home are beautifully decorated.

-This is a great place to visit early in the season so you can glean holiday decorating ideas and inspiration.
+This is a great place to visit early in the season to glean holiday decorating ideas and inspiration.

-One of my favorite rooms in the house was the fairly newly opened kitchen and pantry area that is decorated in a Gingerbread theme.
+One of my favorite rooms in the house was the fairly newly opened kitchen and pantry area which is decorated in a Gingerbread theme.